-SKYCHAIN TECHNOLOGIES INC. Management Discussion and Analysis For the Year Ended March 31, 2021
+SKYCHAIN TECHNOLOGIES INC.

+Management Discussion and Analysis For the Nine Months Ended December 31, 2021

-This management discussion and analysis of the financial position and results of operation ("MD&A") for SkyChain Technologies Inc. (formerly Green Valley Mine Incorporated) ("SkyChain" or the "Company") is prepared as at July 29, 2021 and is intended to assist in the understanding and assessment of trends and significant changes in the results of operations and financial condition of the Company.
-As such, it should be read in conjunction with the audited consolidated financial statements as at March 31, 2021 and for the year then ended which were prepared in accordance with the International Financial Reporting Standards ("IFRS").
+This management discussion and analysis of the financial position and results of operation ("MD&A") for SkyChain Technologies Inc. ("SkyChain" or the "Company") is prepared as at March 1, 2022 and is intended to assist in the understanding and assessment of trends and significant changes in the results of operations and financial condition of the Company.
+As such, it should be read in conjunction with the audited financial statements for the year ended March 31, 2021, and the unaudited interim consolidated financial statements for the nine months ended December 31, 2021 which were prepared in accordance with the International Financial Reporting Standards ("IFRS").